Twilight (novel series): The Short Second Life of Bree Tanner

 In March 2010, Meyer revealed on her official website that she will be releasing a new novella in the series, The Short Second Life of Bree Tanner, which tells the story of a newborn vampire who appeared in Eclipse, on June 5, 2010.
 An electronic version of the book was made available free from her web site, as well as in bookstores.

 Illustrated Guide

 In October 2010, Little, Brown and Company announced that The Twilight Saga: The Official Illustrated Guide, a definitive encyclopedic reference for the saga including character profiles, outtakes, a conversation with Meyer, genealogical charts, maps and extensive cross-references with nearly 100 full color illustrations, was to be released on April 12, 2011, after many publication delays since 2008.
-It debuted at #1 on The New York Times Best Seller list, where it stayed for three consecutive weeks, and at #4 on the USA Today Best Seller list.
+It debuted at No. 1 on The New York Times Best Seller list, where it stayed for three consecutive weeks, and at No. 4 on the USA Today Best Seller list.